scikit-learn/enhancement_proposals/slep006/proposal.rst

   `set_props_request` method (instead of the `request_props` constructor parameter approach) such that all legacy base estimators are automatically equipped.
-* If the parameter request does not correspond to a `get_params` parameter, `clone` will have to ensure that this request is cloned as well as parameters.
+* For estimators to be cloned, this request information needs to be cloned with it.
+This implies one of: the request information be stored as a constructor paramerter; or `clone` is extended to explicitly copy request information.

 Possible public syntax: